Rtpflik/minecraft-task-scheduler/README.md

 # 📜 License

-This project is licensed under the MIT License, allowing free use, modification, and distribution.
+This project is licensed under a modified MIT License.
+It allows free use, modification, and distribution, but reselling the code as-is is prohibited

 # 🔗 Links & Credits